tokyosheep/watchPlacedItem/readme.md

-load documents from Illustrator and it'll load placed images as well. after load it, check documents and images you want to target to watch. while panel is watching images, it detects update images.
+load documents from Illustrator and it'll load placed images as well. after load it, check documents and images you want to target to watch. while panel is watching images, it detects update images. after you update all of images you checked, the panel opens document and saves again.

+### buttons

+1. **watch**
+launch to watch

+2. **load**
+load active document

+3. **delete**
+delete document from panel you checked

+4. **open**
+open and save document you checked

 ### options

 1. **export**
-export document after detected update. you can choose place to export.
+export document after detected update. you can choose place to export through dialog or drag and drop.

 3. **PDF ver**
 option for PDF version.